exasol/public-knowledgebase/Database-Features/what-to-do-when-the-exasolution-odbc-driver-could-not-be-started.md

 # What to do, when the ExaSolution ODBC Driver could not be started during Setup
 ## Scope

 Users may report that they are not able to install Exasol ODBC drivers on Windows.
-They get an error while trying to create an ODBC data source that `EXAODBCConfig.dll` is missing.
+They get an error while trying to create an ODBC data source, saying that `EXAODBCConfig.dll` is missing.
 Although if the user copy the path from the error message, the file exists.

 ## Diagnosis